Compute and AI

 Fetch a single document by its exact ID.
 This is a direct ID lookup only - it does not search, filter, or query.
 Use when you have a specific document ID and need its full content.

-Publish a draft document to make it live
+Publish one or more draft documents to make them live

-Unpublish a published document (moves it back to drafts)
+Unpublish one or more published documents (moves them back to drafts)

 • version_replace_document